Cook Like Czechs

 Ingredients

-- 2 Tablespoon Italian parsley fresh, finely chopped
+• 2 Tablespoon flat-leaf parsley fresh, finely chopped

 Instructions

-- Peel the potatoes and cut them into equal-sized pieces about 1 ½ inch (4 cm) in size.
+• Peel 2 pounds potatoes and cut them into equal-sized pieces, about 1 ½ inches (4 cm) in size.

-- Place the potatoes in a pot and cover them with water.
-Add one teaspoon of salt.
-The water level should be about 1 inch (2.5 cm) above the potatoes.
+• Place the potatoes in a pot and cover them with water, ensuring the water level is about 1 inch (2.5 cm) above the potatoes.
+Add 1 teaspoon salt.

-- Bring the potatoes to a boil.
-Turn the heat down to low and let the potatoes cook gently, covered with a lid.
-It takes about 15 minutes until potatoes are done.
+• Bring the potatoes to a boil.
+Reduce the heat to low and let them cook gently, covered with a lid.
+It takes about 15 minutes for the potatoes to be done.

-- While the potatoes are cooking, rinse the parsley and chop it with a knife.
+• While the potatoes are cooking, rinse the parsley and chop it finely with a knife.

-- Check potatoes for doneness.
-The potatoes are done if a potato piece can be cut with a knife smoothly.
+• Check the potatoes for doneness.
+They are ready if a piece can be cut smoothly with a knife.

-- Transfer the potatoes to a large bowl.
-Pour melted butter over them and sprinkle with chopped parsley.
-Season lightly with salt, just about ¼ teaspoon.
-Carefully toss, and you're done!
+• Transfer the potatoes to a large bowl.
+Drizzle 1 Tablespoon unsalted butter, melted, over them and sprinkle with 2 Tablespoon flat-leaf parsley.
+Lightly season with about ¼ teaspoon of salt.
+Carefully toss, and you are done!

 Notes